 The benefits of bulletproof glass in vehicles go beyond the commonly recognized immunity to bullets.

 Bulletproof glass for cars has come a long way since it was first introduced.
-Today, you cannot tell normal glass form bulletproof glass and that means that you have discreet protection.
+Today, most normal people will be unable to tell normal glass from basic bulletproof glass.
+This means that you and your passengers can have discreet protection for a relatively low cost.
 If anyone is to attack you, they will be unaware of the massive indestructible barrier between you and them.
+This will provide you critical moments to leave the dangerous situations, leading to increased survivability.
 This is especially useful if you’re a recognized individual who needs protection but don’t want to alienate your followers.

 Bulletproof glass for cars provides a safe and easier option for escorting high-profile personalities.
 For businesses especially, it can be portrayed as a sign of going above and beyond if you send a bulletproof car for your client.
 Furthermore, if you have to regularly drive through volatile areas, it ensures that you’re protected no matter what happens.

-Bulletproof glass works because it is basically an alternating layer of glass and resin.
+Bulletproof glass is effective because it is basically an alternating layers of glass and resin.
 This means that it’s sturdier than traditional glass.
-Thus, there is a lower probability of it cracking up especially during minor accidents.
+Thus, there is a lower probability of it shattering during minor accidents, when attacked with blunt objects, and various calibers of bullets.
 Even if you crack one layer you can get it replaced from several auto glass experts like SunTec Auto Glass of Gilbert.
 SunTec Auto Glass is an industry leader in auto glass installation and repair, providing expert Gilbert services to all kinds of vehicles, bulletproof or not.

 Drawbacks of Using Bulletproof Glass in Cars